About the Show

 Episode 9 - Mystery of the Ice Cream Villa: Colworth, Bedfordshire

-The Team are invited to investigate a Bedfordshire field by a group of amateur archaeologists who also just happen to be experts in the science of ice cream!
-Countless pieces of Roman pottery, coins and building material, suggest this now empty field was once home to a grand Roman villa.
+The Team are invited to investigate a Bedfordshire field by a group of amateur archaeologists who have found countless pieces of Roman pottery, coins and building material over the years.

 Episode 10 - Called to the Bar: Lincoln's Inn, London

-Tony Robinson and the Team don their wigs and best suits in the hope of blending in with the posh surroundings of Lincoln's Inn, London.
-Amid the grand buildings that make up one of the world's oldest and most distinguished law societies, they have been asked to discover the remains of a 13th century palace that belonged to Henry III's Lord Chancellor.
+Tony Robinson and the Team are in Lincoln's Inn, London, where they have been asked to investigate the remains of a 13th-century palace which belonged to Henry III's Lord Chancellor.

 Episode 11 - Heroes' Hill: Knockdhu, Co Antrim